psilons/pypigeonhole-build/README.md

 This is a Python SDLC tool to shorten the time we spend on SDLC without sacrificing quality.
-It does so by hard-coding certain flexible parts.
+It does so by hard-coding certain flexible parts (convention over configuration).
 Flexibility could lead to confusion and low efficiency because there is no standard and thus we cannot build tools on top of that to improve efficiency.